Golovin-Andrey/xiaomi-mi-13-ubuntu/README.md

 HandleLidSwitch=suspend
 ```

+* You may try hibernate after some time of suspend script, best how-to is here https://wiki.debian.org/SystemdSuspendSedation

 * I use autofs to mount flash and samba/nfs resourses.
 Configs are folder autofs

 * For awesome wm brightness control was done with xbacklight